MuhtasimTanmoy/notebook/systems/audio.md

 - iPhone does not encode mp3
 - `AAC` is your format choice if you want interop between Android and iPhone devices
 - `PCM` is decodable on iPhone and Android and most cellphones at the expense of larger filesize.
-- But you can't create a file and save to the system with `mp3`, on iPhone.
+- But you can't create a file and save it to the system with `mp3`, on iPhone.
 You can play back, but not save.
 - All smartphones can play WAV files (even Android as of 2.2).
 These are known as "Linear PCM" in iOS and "PCM/WAVE" in Android.
 - `ffprobe -hide_banner -stats -i ios-aac.m4a`
 - It does support hardware `AAC/m4a` encoding which is in many ways superior to mp3.